t-jor/cohort-retention-analytics/README.md

 - **Is retention improving or declining over time?**

 This project simulates a real-world analytics pipeline for a fictitious online shop (2024).
-Although the Databricks catalog uses the common term *ETL*, the workflow itself follows a modern **ELT pattern** (data is loaded first via Fivetran and transformed entirely inside Databricks).
+While Databricks refers to the Unity Catalog as *ETL*, the actual workflow is modern **ELT** (data is loaded first, then transformed entirely in Databricks).
 Using cloud-native ELT tools (**BigQuery → Fivetran → Databricks**), the pipeline produces insights into:

 - Monthly cohort sizes